ghssx19/RL-Project-Gym/README.md

 <p>This will launch the simulation environment where you can observe the agent's behavior and pit stop strategy in action.</p>

-<h2>📖 Code Explanation</h2>
+<h2 align="center">📖 Code Explanation</h2>

 <p>The <code>multi_car_racing.py</code> file is used to create the environment for hierarchical RL racing.
 It supports both single agent and multi-agent configurations.
 Originally developed by <a href="http://www.www.hhp">www.www.hhp</a>, our team has made modifications and added wrappers to support hierarchical strategies.
-The <code>multi_agent_racing.py</code> file extends our framework to multi-agent racing, which has highlighted issues like agent collisions leading to instability, as the lower-level model requires fine-tuning to penalize collisions.
-The <code>benchmarkagaisnthuman.py</code> file allows users to manually race against the environment while timing their laps.
+The <code>MultiAgentRacingLSTM.py</code> file extends our framework to multi-agent racing, which has highlighted issues like agent collisions leading to instability, as the lower-level model requires fine-tuning to penalize collisions.
+The <code>BenchmarkingAgainstHuman.py</code> file allows users to manually race against the environment while timing their laps.
 Lastly, <code>train.py</code> is used for training the models.</p>